 Special Family Camp & COVID-19

 - Cabins & Bathrooms: Only members of the same household may share a cabin, per Washington State guidelines.
 Each family will have their own cabin, and will be separated from others to be able to maintain distance.
-Families will be assigned bathrooms to reduce crowding, and bathrooms will be cleaned at least twice per day, with soap, hand sanitizer and wipes available.
+Families will be assigned to shared bathrooms to reduce crowding.

-- Activities: Activities will be modified slightly to meet safety requirements, including limiting shared equipment, increased spacing between participants, and cleaning between uses.
+- Activities: Activities will be modified slightly to meet safety requirements, including limiting shared equipment and increased spacing between participants.
 All activities will be outdoors.
 Unfortunately, we will not be able to offer Kids’ Club (respite care) during this year’s event.

 This event is designed to be as action-packed or as relaxing as you want it to be.
 The schedule is flexible, allowing you to do only for the activities you want to do.
-Activity options will include archery, fishing, boating, arts & crafts, pony rides and hikes.
+Activity options will include archery, boating, arts & crafts, pony rides, hikes and more.
 Try riding an adaptive bicycle provided by OutdoorsForAll (there’s a bike for everyone – seriously!).
-In the evenings, gather around the campfire for songs, skits, and s’mores, and our very popular movie night.
+In the evenings, gather around the campfire for songs, skits, and s’mores, and a family scavenger hunt.

 Meals & Accommodations

 Families stay in camp-style cabins with basic utilities.
 Each family is housed in their own room, although may share a building with another family.
 A limited number of accessible cabins are available.
 Bathrooms are located nearby in separate buildings.
-Most cabins are heated.
-A discount is offered if you would prefer to stay in an unheated (open-air) cabin.
+Most cabins are heated, although you may also choose to stay in an unheated (open-air) cabin.
 All meals are provided during the weekend, and snacks, coffee and tea are also available.
 Nearly all special diets can be accommodated.

 Dates, Cost & Registration